Facing Damages From the Camp Fire in California?

 What Caused the Camp Fire?

-The cause of the Camp Fire (at the time of this article’s writing) is still under investigation by CalFire.
-However, it is largely suspected that PG&E might be responsible for the deadliest blaze in California history.
-Several sources are reporting that the company reached out to customers the day that the fire started, stating that power equipment near the starting point of the Camp Fire was malfunctioning close to the time that the fire started.
+It is largely suspected that PG&E bears responsibility for the deadliest blaze in California history.
+Several sources report that the company reached out to customers the day that the fire started, stating that power equipment near the starting point of the Camp Fire was malfunctioning close to the time that the fire started.
 The California company is no stranger to these types of accusations and are already facing serious consequences for their role in the 2017 wildfires that raged across California.
 Most recently, they are currently being investigated as the cause of the 2017 Tubbs Fire, also known as the “Wine Country Fires”, and have been named by CalFire as the cause of 12 fires total in 2017.

 Less than a week into the Camp Fire blaze, over 5,000 firefighters continued the battle to quell the flames before more destruction swept across the state.
 In total, more than 13,000 residences and over 500 commercial buildings were destroyed according to CalFire reports.